 Briefing.com has a good U.S. economic calendar for the week (and many other good features which I monitor each day).
 Here are the main U.S. releases.

 Next Week’s Theme

-As usual, I’ll have more in my Final Thought, emphasizing the key issues we should be watching.
+As usual, I’ll have more in the Final Thought.

 We follow some regular featured sources and the best other quant news from the week.

 I have a rule for my investment clients.
 Think first about your risk.
 Only then should you consider possible rewards.
 I monitor many quantitative reports and highlight the best methods in this weekly update.

 Recession odds remain low and many economic indicators are improving.

 Bob Dieli: Business cycle analysis via the “C Score.

 RecessionAlert: Strong quantitative indicators for both economic and market analysis.

 Brian Gilmartin: All things earnings, for the overall market as well as many individual companies.